MRKT 170 Advertising CCSFmarketing.com - class website

 400 – 360 A 359 – 320 B 319 – 280 C 279 – 240 D 239 below F The grading scale for course grades will be 90% and above: A, 80% to 90%: B, 70% to 80%: C, 60% to 70%: D, and less than 60%: F.

 Attendance and Course Completion Four absences or lack of satisfactory completion of assignments may result in your being dropped from the class or receiving an unsatisfactory grade.
-Every absence after the allotted four will result in the loss of 5 points per absence taken from final score.
+Failure to hand in Research Assignment #1 will result in an automatic drop.
+Failure to pass Exam 1 will result in an automatic drop.
 All of the components of the class must be completed within the semester and the final exam taken at the scheduled time.
 No incompletes will be given.
 If you determine that you are unable to attend class and complete the in-class work as well as the assignments, then it is your responsibility to drop the class.
 All homework must be typed and submitted prior to class starting.
 There will be no make-up exams given.
 There will no late homework assignments accepted. (please don’t ask)